mysecus/HaveIBeenPwned-ADCheck/README.md

 For an exciting project, the output is uneventful.
 There is no fancy HTML report, email notifications, or phone call from [Troy Hunt](https://haveibeenpwned.com/About).
 Instead, you're greeted with the username of the user with a compromised password, the frequency of compromises using this password, and the hash compromised.

 In the following example, my account was using the password ```qwerty1!```.
-This is enough to meet the complexity requirements for most organizations, but it's an insufficently poor password that's likely on every wordlist.
+This is enough to meet the complexity requirements for most organizations, but it's an insecure password that's likely on every wordlist.

 ![alt text](https://github.com/mysecus/HaveIBeenPwned/blob/master/pics/Final%20Output.png "Final Output")